Home

 If you want to cite our work, please use the this BibTeX entry.

-This framework was developed to study the confidentiality of Large Language Models (LLMs).
+This framework was developed to study the confidentiality of Large Language Models (LLMs) in integrated systems.
 The framework contains several features:

 Setup